rosjava/rosjava_core/docs/birds_of_a_feather-roscon-2013.rst

 - Damon's advice to take care when naming these (e.g. org.ros.android), follow the `documentation guidelines`_.

+If you don't have an official url you can use to guarantee uniqueness - use your repo's github url, e.g. com.github.stonier.rosjava_wunderbar.

 **Pull Requests to Damon's Repos**

 - First sign the CLA